What is Electrical Estimating?

 7. Create your electrical estimate:

-After you have considered all the elements, you need to create a proposal that clearly shows what is included in the bid.
+After you have considered all the elements, you need to create a proposal that clearly shows what is included in the bid, which is crucial for the success of an electrical project.
 Generally, electrical contractors provide lump sum bids to provide a fixed fee that covers everything in the bid.

 It is important to clarify any inclusions or exclusions to avoid confusion once the project is awarded.